 Discussions and collaboration are the drivers of building a healthy community with strong instructor-student and student-student relationships.
 An additional bonus of synchronous learning is that it helps learners avoid the feeling of isolation that may occur in asynchronous activities.

-These two benefits provide learners higher engagement, resulting in better results.
+These three benefits provide learners higher engagement, resulting in better results.

 The Pitfalls of Synchronous Learning